DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

     BinaryImage.ContentBytes = webClient.DownloadData(url);
 ```

-However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, “c:\...\App_Data\СonfidentialImages\...”), which allows a malefactor to gain access to confidential files (such as web.config, he App_Data folder or other files and folders with nonpublic content).
+However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, “c:\...\App_Data\ConfidentialImages\...”), which allows a malefactor to gain access to confidential files (such as web.config, the App_Data folder or other files and folders with nonpublic content).

 To mitigate this vulnerability, use HttpWebRequest: